 - Requests must be made by filling out a Clip and Streaming Video Edit Log.
 Media Services staff can assist you in using video equipment to determine clip time codes for the log.

 - Fill out a separate log for each course.

 - We will not accept a syllabus and/or reading list in place of a completed request form.

 - The faculty member must sign a copy of the Streaming Policy Form.
 Signatures of teaching assistants, administrative assistants, students, spouses, or other faculty or staff are not sufficient.

 - Each form must include the instructor's name, the course number, and the instructor's department.
 The instructor must also provide his/her phone number, and an e-mail address.

 The TEACH Act limits the amount of a work which can be streamed to "a limited and reasonable portion".
+We can stream up to 50% of a work in the LMS.
 If a substantial amount of a work is requested, the professor may be asked to provide a written justification for the longer amount.
 Learn more about the TEACH Act from the American Library Association's Distance Education and the TEACH Act.